eamonlm/sentiment-analysis-twitter/README.md

 The goal of this project is to analyze twitter data in order to determine sentiment towards candidates on twitter, and to be able to accurately predict winners of primaries/caucuses.

+To find bounding boxes for states used this tool:
+Maps⁠⁦‪boundingbox.klokantech.com‬⁩